eric-sclafani/ml_practice/README.md

 Following these notebooks, you will learn the essence of data science and machine learning: `how to use data to inform decisions`.
 To do this, you will be walked through the most popular data-related libraries in python and how to use their APIs.
 This includes:
 - [Pandas](https://pandas.pydata.org/about/index.html) - versatile data processing
-- [NumPy](https://numpy.org/) - efficient implementation of arrays and matrices
 - [Matplotlib](https://matplotlib.org/stable/gallery/index) + [Seaborn](https://seaborn.pydata.org/) - beautiful data visualizations
 - [Sklearn](https://scikit-learn.org/stable/) - powerful machine learning implementantions